Adding Life To The Bowl: Kibble Boosters

 Some owners are wary of feeding eggs due to enzyme inhibitors in the egg whites.
 These can interfere with digestion, especially in young/old animals.
 Enzyme inhibitors in egg whites can negatively interfere with dogs' health if eggs are fed in abundance.
 But a few times a week will not harm the dog at all.
 It’s perfectly safe to feed your dog several raw eggs a week, as long as it’s not a mainstay of their diet.
 If you can get your hand on some pasture-raised eggs, you can feed the shell too!
 It is not recommended to feed the shells of grocery store eggs since they are sprayed with chemicals to sanitize.

-Fish counts as a whole prey and is rich in vitamin D, omega-3s (EPA & DHA), boosts the immune system, reduces inflammation, and more!
+Fish counts as a whole prey and is rich in vitamin D and omega-3s (EPA & DHA).
 The omega-3s in fish also lower the chances of metabolic diseases.
-Studies have linked the intake of omega-3s to reduce the chances of type-1 diabetes and other auto-immune disorders.
+Studies have linked the intake of omega-3s to reducing the chances of type-1 diabetes and other auto-immune disorders.

 The sourcing and type of fish you feed are vital.
 Higher predator fish such as tuna and king mackerel will be higher in heavy metals, toxins, and radiation.
 You also don't want to source your fish out of the Pacific ocean since that's where most pollutants are found!
 Stick to lower-level fish such as sardines, smelt, and anchovies to avoid high levels of mercury & other toxins.
 Other great seafood to feed is green-lipped mussels, blue/black mussels, and oysters.

 Any type of raw meat and/or premade raw is a great addition!
 Just remember to keep it 20% or under and be wary of rich proteins such as lamb and venison as it can cause some rocket butt if fed in large amounts.
 For a list of favorite premade raw foods, click here!